-(i) where a conventional stabiliser is used for the mixing, the pavement needs to be pretyned to the depth of stabilising prior to spreading the binder.
+(i) where a conventional stabiliser is used for the mixing, the pavement may need to be pretyned to the depth of stabilising prior to spreading the binder.
 This tyning should not exceed the depth of the stabilising.
-Where pre-pulverising has been used in conjunction with level alterations pre-tyning may not be required

-(ii) where a reclaimer/stabiliser is used for the mixing there is no need for pre-tyning prior to spreading the binder.
-The binder is spread directly on the pavement as long as the levels are correct.
+Where prepulverising has been used in conjunction with level alterations pre-tyning may not be required (ii) where a reclaimer/stabiliser is used for the mixing there is no need for pre-tyning prior to spreading the binder.
+The binder is spread directly on the pavement as long as the levels are correct. (iii) It is recommended that the pavement be wetted up prior to open spreading of the binder.
+This will aid in keeping down the binder if moderate winds are present at the time of spreading.

-- (c) The binder and soil is then mixed to achieve the compacted depth and degree of pulverisation specified.
-This stage allows for the binder to mix with the soil in the mixing chamber with the materials relatively dry. - (d) A second pass is then carried out with the required quantity of water.
-This stage then enhances the mixed material and water to provide optimum uniformity of mixing of the materials. - (e) As soon as material is sufficiently compacted, grading must commence and be carried out in conjunction with compaction until a smoothly graded finish is obtained. - (f) The stabilised pavement should undergo curing process.

-(g) Final surface layer is constructed, and this may consist of a sprayed-seal or thin layer of asphalt.
+- (c) The binder and pavement material is then mixed to achieve the compacted depth and degree of pulverisation specified.
+This stage allows for the binder to mix with the pavement material in the mixing chamber with the pavement materials previously wetted up. - (d) A second pass is then carried out with the required quantity of water.
+This stage then enhances the mixed material and water to provide optimum uniformity of mixing of the materials. - (e) As soon as material is sufficiently compacted, grading must commence and be carried out in conjunction with compaction until a smoothly graded finish is obtained. - (f) The stabilised pavement does not require curing.
+It is only recommended that the pavement be kept moist for the purpose of dust control under traffic or until the application of primerseal or the next layer is placed. - (g) Final surface layer is constructed, and this may consist of an initial sprayed-seal plus a final sprayed-seal or thin layer of asphalt.

-The description above is for a two-pass process especially for cementitious stabilisation.
+The description above is for a two-pass process for insitu stabilisation.
 Two passes ensures good uniformity of mixing and enables the quality of mixing which was attained in the laboratory in the design process to be attained in the field.